suapapa/go_sass/README.md

 !!
 Work in progress !!

 ## TODO
+* Add more test
+* Add all interface of libsass into go-sass.

+## Done
 * Add some test
-* Add all interface of libsass into go-sass.
 * Make it to package, sass

-## Done
 * cgo successed!